Catholic Church: Apostolic era and papacy

 The Last Supper in the Santa Maria delle Grazie Church in Milan, Italy, a late 1490s mural painting by Leonardo da Vinci, depicting the Last Supper of Jesus and his twelve apostles, depicts the final meal of Jesus before his crucifixion and death.

-The New Testament, in particular the Gospels, records Jesus' activities and teaching, his appointment of the Twelve Apostles and his Great Commission of the apostles, instructing them to continue his work.
-The book Acts of Apostles, tells of the founding of the Christian church and the spread of its message to the Roman Empire.
-The Catholic Church teaches that its public ministry began on Pentecost, occurring fifty days following the date Christ is believed to have resurrected.
-At Pentecost, the apostles are believed to have received the Holy Spirit, preparing them for their mission in leading the church.
-The Catholic Church teaches that the college of bishops, led by the bishop of Rome are the successors to the Apostles.
+The New Testament, particularly the Gospels, records Jesus' activities and teaching, his appointment of the Twelve Apostles, and his Great Commission to them, instructing them to continue his work.
+The Acts of Apostles recounts the founding of the Christian Church and the spread of its message throughout the Roman Empire.
+The Catholic Church teaches that its public ministry began on Pentecost, which occurred fifty days after the date on which Christ is believed to have risen from the dead.
+At Pentecost, the apostles are held to have received the Holy Spirit, preparing them for their mission of leading the church.
+The Catholic Church further teaches that the college of bishops, led by the bishop of Rome, is the successor to the apostles.

-In the account of the Confession of Peter found in the Gospel of Matthew, Christ designates Peter as the "rock" upon which Christ's church will be built.
-The Catholic Church considers the bishop of Rome, the pope, to be the successor to Saint Peter.
-Some scholars state Peter was the first bishop of Rome.
-Others say that the institution of the papacy is not dependent on the idea that Peter was bishop of Rome or even on his ever having been in Rome.
+In the account of the Confession of Peter found in the Gospel of Matthew, Christ designates Peter as the "rock" upon which his Church will be built.
+The Catholic Church considers the bishop of Rome, the pope, to be the successor of Saint Peter.
+Some scholars hold that Peter was the first bishop of Rome, while other scholars argue that the institution of the papacy does not depend on the view that Peter was bishop of Rome, or even on the claim that he ever resided in Rome.